fabridamicelli/kubeflow-pipeline-uv/README.md

 Make sure you have `uv` installed and available in your system.

-The `pipeline.py` script is the main entry point for running the data processing pipeline.
 To run the pipeline, navigate to the project's root directory and run `pipeline.py`.

 Using `uv`: